CGC Registry

 Set Description:

-Synopsis: This set is composed of 151 books with a minimum grade of 8.0.
-While the census frequently changes, as of this writing, 123 of our books currently top the census, including 72 single highest graded examples, which is the most for any title we collect.
+Synopsis: This set is composed of 167 books with a minimum grade of 8.0.
+While the census frequently changes, as of this writing, 130 of our books currently top the census, including 70 single highest graded examples, which is the most for any title we collect.
+That being said, many of the books we lack are keys and both rare and expensive, so we will not be finishing this set anytime soon.

 Background: Wonder Woman was created by the American psychologist and writer William Moulton Marston and artist Harry G. Peter.
 Marston's wife, Elizabeth, and their life partner, Olive Byrne, are credited as being his inspiration for the character's appearance, as detailed in the movie, Professor Marston and the Wonder Women.